Owen Johnson (writer): Biography

 He was born in New York City, the son of Robert Underwood Johnson and his wife Katharine, née McMahon, and attended Lawrenceville School, founding and editing the Lawrenceville Literary Magazine, known as The Lit.
 He attended Yale University, as a member of the Class of 1900, graduating in 1901, marrying Mary Galt Stockly and moving to Paris, where he did his initial writing.
 He was a war correspondent for the New York Times and Collier's during World War I.

 His first wife died in 1910.
-His married his second wife Esther Ellen Cobb (better known as Cobina Wright Sr.) in 1912 and divorced in 1917.
-His third wife was Cecile Denise de la Garde, who died in 1918.
-His fourth wife was Catherine Sayre Burton, who died in 1923.
+He married his second wife Esther Ellen Cobb (better known as Cobina Wright Sr.) in 1912 and divorced in 1917.
+His third wife, Cecile Denise de la Garde, died in 1918.
+His fourth wife, Catherine Sayre Burton, who died in 1923.
 His fifth wife was Gertrude Bovee Le Boutillier.
 He was the father of five children.

 Johnson worked and resided in Stockbridge, Massachusetts from 1923 to 1948, writing about marriage, divorce, and golf.
 After 1931, his writing activities became less intense, and he became interested in politics, running (unsuccessfully) for the House of Representatives in 1936 and 1938.

 He died at his home in Vineyard Haven, Massachusetts, where he had lived for five years.